Hakaraou/Hakaraou/README.md

 ### 👩🏻‍💻 About Me

-- 🚀 Aspiring Software Developer skilled in C/C++, low-level programming, and systems development
+- 🚀 Aspiring Software Developer skilled in C/C++, low-level programming, and systems development.
-- 🧠 Passionate about diving deep to understand how things work under the hood — from operating systems to network protocols
+- 🧠 Passionate about diving deep to understand how things work under the hood — from operating systems to network protocols.
-- 🔧 Enjoy solving complex problems, writing efficient & clean code, and building projects from scratch
+- 🔧 Enjoy solving complex problems, writing efficient & clean code, and building projects from scratch.
-- 🌱 Always excited to learn new technologies and contribute to open-source communities
+- 🌱 Always excited to learn new technologies and contribute to open-source communities.

 ---